astropy/astropy/docs/install.rst

 documentation <https://pip.pypa.io/en/stable/user_guide/#user-installs>`_.

-Alternatively, if you intend to do development on other software that uses Astropy, such as an affiliated package, consider installing Astropy into a :ref:`virtualenv<using-virtualenv>`.
+Alternatively, if you intend to do development on other software that uses `astropy`, such as an affiliated package, consider installing `astropy` into a :ref:`virtualenv<using-virtualenv>`.

-Do **not** install Astropy or other third-party packages using ``sudo`` unless you are fully aware of the risks.
+Do **not** install `astropy` or other third-party packages using ``sudo`` unless you are fully aware of the risks.

 .. _anaconda_install:

-Using conda
+Using Conda
 -----------

-Astropy is installed by default with the `Anaconda Distribution
+`astropy` is installed by default with the `Anaconda Distribution
 <https://www.anaconda.com/download/>`_.
 To update to the latest version run::

     conda update astropy

-There may be a delay of a day or two between when a new version of Astropy is released and when a package is available for Anaconda.
+There may be a delay of a day or two between when a new version of `astropy` is released and when a package is available for Anaconda.
 You can check for the list of available versions with ``conda search astropy``.

 .. warning::

-    Attempting to use `pip <https://pip.pypa.io>`__ to upgrade your installation of Astropy may result in a corrupted installation.
+    Attempting to use `pip <https://pip.pypa.io>`__ to upgrade your installation of `astropy` may result in a corrupted installation.

 .. _testing_installed_astropy:

-Testing an installed Astropy
+Testing an Installed `astropy`
 ----------------------------

-The easiest way to test if your installed version of Astropy is running correctly is to use the :ref:`astropy.test()` function::
+The easiest way to test if your installed version of `astropy` is running correctly is to use the :ref:`astropy.test()` function::

     import astropy